 1. Threat Defense Feed

-The plugin gets the most current malicious IP addresses, firewall rules, and malware signatures using this function, ensuring that the website is safe and secure.
+Using this function, the plugin gets the most current malicious IP addresses, firewall rules, and malware signatures, ensuring the website is safe and secure.

 2. Security Scanner